WickyPayne/Unity-Git-Guide/README.md

 - Split world to more areas(prefabs) (if you don't move prefab in a scene it will not modify scene)
 - Use scriptable objects to store data
 - cinematic/cutscene - nest Timelines (like prefabs)
-- ~~Use GithubForUnity extension~~ - Lock scenes using git LFS lock.
-[Not working anymore.]
+- Use GithubForUnity extension - Lock scenes using git LFS lock.

 Use Git LFS
 - textures, models, audio, video, ...
-- not-recommended?: scenes, some assets, ... see conversation in .gitattribute gist
+- not-recommended?: scenes, some assets, ... see conversation in .gitattributess gist (this is beyond me)

 ------